imapex/imapex101/module3/Module 3 README.md

 		* Repository
 			* Tagged Image

+[item]: # (/slide)

 What we commonly think of as a Docker container would better be described as a _specificly **tagged image**, contained within a **repository**, managed by a **user or organization**, hosted on a particular **registry**_

 To be accurate, *container* is actually an instance of a tagged image that is running, or is currently stopped.

 When getting started with Docker, it is easy, and perfectly fine to slip over the details, but if you are going to be actively building software to be distributed with containers, it's critical to understand the actualy objects.

+[item]: # (slide)
 Within a single Repository, tags are used to provide different versions of what is typically the same application or service.
-Some common uses of the tags would be
+Some common uses of the tags would be:

 * Actual version control
 	* It is common to see tags like **:v0.1**, **:v0.2**, **:v0.3**